 Junos OS Routing Engine Components and Processes

-Junos OS runs on the Routing Engine.
-Junos OS consists of software processes that support Internet routing protocols, control router interfaces and the router chassis, and enable router system management.
+Junos OS also runs on the Routing Engine.
+Junos OS consists of software processes that support Internet routing protocols, control router interfaces and the router chassis, enable router system management, and much more.
 Junos OS processes run on top of a kernel, which enables communication between processes and provides a direct link to the Packet Forwarding Engine software.
 Junos OS can be used to configure routing protocols and router interface properties, as well as to monitor and troubleshoot protocol and network connectivity problems.

-The Routing Engine software consists of several software processes that control router functionality and a kernel that provides the communication among all the processes.
+The Routing Engine software consists of several software processes that control router functionality and a kernel that provides the communication among the processes.
+Following is a listing of the major Routing Engine-related processes.

 Routing Engine Kernel